lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 And scenes like that scarred my mind and hurt my heart to a great extent.
 I still can vividly and graphically remember them.
 And so all the time while I was watching those scenes, I would think to myself well, yeah, imagine how Jehovah feels.

 We were made in his image.
 He is the loving, caring, merciful, just empathetic God.
 His heart must be torn too when he sees things like this.
-But if that evidence is true of fossilized carnivorous behavior before 6000 years ago satan can no longer be the scapegoat.
+But if that evidence is true of fossilized carnivorous behavior before 6000 years ago Satan can no longer be the scapegoat.

 The buck has to stop with Jehovah.
 It was Jehovah who for millions upon millions of years created this global ecosystem, this coliseum in space upon which fear, pain, bloodshed and barbaric brutality prevailed.